 The Federal Republic of Germany recognised Kiribati under international law when it gained independence from the United Kingdom in 1979.
 Diplomatic relations were established on 1 July 1980.
-Germany does not have an embassy in Kiribati, but is represented by its Embassy in Wellington, New Zealand.
+Germany does not have an embassy in Kiribati but is represented by its Embassy in Wellington, New Zealand.

-The Federal Republic of Germany funds technical cooperation micro-projects in Kiribati.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also carries out various projects in the Pacific countries from which Kiribati benefits.
+Germany funds technical cooperation micro-projects in Kiribati.
+The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH also carries out various projects in the Pacific Island countries from which Kiribati benefits.